 3.1 Temporary Housing Interventions

 Temporary housing interventions are those in which the household must leave the shelter or unit at the end of their program participation.
+Households are considered homeless while enrolled in temporary housing interventions.

 3.1.1 Emergency Shelter